 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Experts in scleral lenses, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton and the attentive staff at Giddens Optometry will ensure that you receive top-notch eye care for all your vision needs.
+Experts in scleral lenses, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham and the attentive staff at Giddens Optometry will ensure that you receive top-notch eye care for all your vision needs.